 I’m currently a Ph.D. student in Department of Civil and Environmental Engineering (Scientific Computation Concentration) at The Hong Kong University of Science and Technology, under the supervision of Prof. Sen Li.
-I have a very wide-ranging interest in topics related to AI.
-Currently, my research primarily focuses on the field of Ethical Smart City (Transportation), combined with Multi-Agent Deep Reinforcement Learning.
+My current research primarily focuses on Deep Reinforcement Learning and Intelligent Transportation.

-Previously, I received my B.Eng. degree from School of Computer Science and Engineering at Sun Yat-sen University in 2024, mentored by Prof. Kai Huang (Embodied AI), Prof. Ning Liu and Prof. Chengying Gao (Music AI).
-Additionally, I had the privilege of visiting the Shenzhen Research Institute of Big Data associated with The Chinese University of Hong Kong (Shenzhen) under the guidance of Prof. Guangxu Zhu for one year, where I also learned from Prof. Xiaoyang Li and Dr. Hang Li (Wireless Sensing & Network Optimization).
+I received my B.Eng. degree from School of Computer Science and Engineering at Sun Yat-sen University in 2024, mentored by Prof. Kai Huang (Robot RL), Prof. Ning Liu and Prof. Chengying Gao (Music AI).
+I was also a visiting student in Shenzhen Research Institute of Big Data at The Chinese University of Hong Kong (Shenzhen) from 2023 to 2024, under the guidance of Prof. Guangxu Zhu (Deep Wireless Sensing).

 Ph.D. in Civil Engineering (Scientific Computation), 2024~